Board of Directors

 Craig Swift-McNair, General Manager, Woollahra Municipal Council

-As a General Manager with experience across both regional and metropolitan Councils, I believe I am able to give a voice to a range of perspectives on issues facing Local Government in NSW and I commit to continuing to ensure I listen to and hear what is actually being said by our members.
+With 11 years’ experience as a General Manager across both regional and metropolitan Councils, I believe I am able to give a voice to a range of perspectives on issues facing local government.
+If I am fortunate enough to be re-elected to the Board, I give all our members a commitment that I will continue to ensure I hear what is being said by our members across the State and that I will represent those views on the Board and beyond.

 DIRECTOR